qcri-social/AIDR/Coding-standards.md

 Configuration files for IDEs to enforce this coding style are available for (InelliJ/Eclipse/NetBeans: all of them or at least 2 out of 3)

-# Naming of packages, classes, and methods
+# Naming conventions

-For naming conventions, we use this standard: _(to be determined by Manish)_.
+For naming of packages, classes, and methods, we use this standard: _(to be determined by Manish)_.

 # File organization